indahcf/Ticket-Booking-Web/README.md

 ## What is a Website Based Day6 Concert Ticket Booking Information System?

-The Concert Ticket Booking Information System is an information system designed to facilitate the online purchase of concert tickets for greater efficiency and effectiveness.
+Website Based Day6 Concert Ticket Booking Information System is an information system designed to facilitate the online purchase of concert tickets for greater efficiency and effectiveness.

+## For whom?